poypoyan/bastypsea/README.md

 The outputs of JAR file are designed so that paths are clickable in VS Code terminals.
 This leads us to...

-**Adding JAR file to VS Code Terminal PATH environment variable:**
+**Adding JAR file to a VS Code terminal environment variable:**

-Copy the bastypsea.jar to a directory path, then [add that path to VS Code Terminal PATH](AddDirpath.md).
+Copy the bastypsea.jar to a directory path, then [follow these steps](AddDirpath.md).

 **Limitations:**
 1) Cannot detect multiline variable declarations and database actions